By Caleb, Head Van Designer, February 13, 2026

 Conclusion and simple decision flowchart (short vs long wheelbase)

-Decision summary: If you primarily park in city garages, prioritize maneuverability, or need a lighter, simpler conversion, choose a short wheelbase.
-If you need a wet bath, a full kitchen, or more living space for full-time travel or family use, choose a long wheelbase.
-In every case, measure your regular parking spaces, plan payload carefully, and consider simple modifications - swivel seats, slide-out kitchens, or suspension upgrades - to get the most from your chosen platform.
-A quick test is to measure your regular parking spot, then take a test drive of both lengths if possible.
+In every case, measure your usual parking spaces, plan payload with care, and think about simple changes - swivel seats, pull-out kitchens, or suspension upgrades - to get the most from your chosen platform.
+A quick test is to measure your usual parking spot.
+Then take a test drive of both lengths if possible.
 That firsthand feel usually settles the question.

 Resources and next steps (how to test-drive and measure a van)